H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 Resource-related documents are ingested with metadata fields such as `county`, `state`, `zip_codes`, `resource_type`, `source_url`, and `local_resource_id` linking to structured rows in the `local_resources` table (port **5435**).
-The `gis_wv_benefits` collection stores semantic descriptions of benefits-related facilities (Oak Hill hubs, Beckley DHHR offices, etc.) keyed by county, ZIP, and GBIM entity identifiers.
+The `gis_wv_benefits` collection (4,668 items) stores semantic descriptions of benefits-related facilities (Oak Hill hubs, Beckley DHHR offices, etc.) keyed by county, ZIP, and GBIM entity identifiers.

 Community Champions ground-truth validation — led by Boone County resident **Crystal Colyer** — drives updates to both the `local_resources` registry and the associated resource-document collections across Boone, Kanawha, and nearby counties.
-The first real-world community query processed through the full consciousness pipeline on April 22, 2026 was: *"What food assistance is available in Fayette County WV?"* — which returned real results including the Fayette County Community Action Agency via the RAG proxy.
+The first real-world community query processed through the full consciousness pipeline on April 23, 2026 was: *"What food assistance is available in Fayette County WV?"* — which returned real results including the Fayette County Community Action Agency via the RAG proxy.